blazewebart/blazewebart-vscode-theme/README.md

 It is my simple environment for coding with pleasure

-I have tried add simple colors for Tehnologies as Php, Js, Html, Css and Txt
+I have tried add simple colors for Technologies as Php, Js, Html, Css and Txt

 Maybe in future i will add some new colors or if you want you could do it for your self